Gouffre Berger

 The Gouffre Berger is a cave in the French alps within the commune of Engins high on the Vercors Plateau.
 It was discovered on 24 May 1953 by Joseph Berger, Georges Bouvet, Ruiz de Arcaute and Marc Jouffrey.
 From 1953 to 1963, it was regarded as the deepest cave in the world at -1122 m, relinquishing this title to the previous contender, Pierre Saint Martin, in 1964, after further exploration.
-The Gouffre Berger is now ranked 39th deepest cave in the world, and the 4th in France.
+The Gouffre Berger, the first -1000, is now ranked 41th deepest cave in the world, and the 4th in France.

 To return from the bottom of the cave back to the surface can take between 15 and 30 hours, without long breaks.